Let’s talk about writing. An interview with Maureen Nolan.

 GigsOnline: Thank you so much for your time and insight.
 What else should our readers know about your work and what you’re currently focused on?

-Maureen: My most recent projects are the first book in what I hope will be a series of middle grade novels and a pilot for a comedy-horror series for adults Also trying to grow my startup media company by offering services such as creative consultations and VA for creatives
+Maureen: My most recent projects are the first book in what I hope will be a series of middle-grade novels and a pilot for a comedy-horror series for adults Also trying to grow my startup media company by offering services such as creative consultations and VA for creatives

-Honestly simple email is best: ma_nolan@yahoo.com.
+Honestly, a simple email is best: ma_nolan@yahoo.com.

 Summary